Liz Cheney: 2024 United States elections

 On September 4, 2024, Liz Cheney announced at Duke University that she is supporting Kamala Harris for president.
 "And as a conservative, as someone who believes in and cares about the Constitution, I have thought deeply about this, and because of the danger that Donald Trump poses, not only am I not voting for Donald Trump, but I will be voting for Kamala Harris" she said.
-On September 6, 2024, her father Dick Cheney announced that he is supporting Kamala Harris and the Democratic ticket for president of the United States and that Trump is a "threat to our republic" and a "coward" and that "he tried to steal the last election using lies and violence to keep himself in power after the voters had rejected him."
-In response, Donald Trump texted on his Trump Social platform that "Dick Cheney is an irrelevant RINO, along with his daughter".
+On September 6, 2024, her father Dick Cheney announced his support for Kamala Harris, calling Trump a "coward" and accusing him of "tr[ying] to steal the last election using lies and violence to keep himself in power after the voters had rejected him."
+Trump responded via Truth Social, saying "Dick Cheney is an irrelevant RINO, along with his daughter".

 At an Arizona rally on November 1, 2024, Trump called Cheney a "war hawk" and said "Let's put her with a rifle standing there with nine barrels shooting at her.
 OK?
 Let's see how she feels about it, you know when the guns are trained on her face.
 They're all war hawks when they're sitting in Washington in a nice building saying, 'Oh, gee, well let's send 10,000 troops right into the mouth of the enemy.'"
 Cheney responded by saying, "This is how dictators destroy free nations.
 They threaten those who speak against them with death."
-Following Trump's remarks, Kris Mayes, the Arizona Attorney General, launched an investigation into whether Trump's statement qualified as a prosecutable death threat under Arizona law.
+Following Trump's remarks, Kris Mayes, the Arizona attorney general, launched an investigation into whether Trump's statement qualified as a prosecutable death threat under Arizona law.

 Kamala Harris' campaign welcomed Cheney's support, a move criticized by Ilhan Omar, The Nation, and Newsweek as ineffective due to her bipartisan unpopularity.